maximehiez/maxime365/src/content/blog/english/2025-07-21-teams-mercedes-benz-integrates-with-microsoft.md

 ---

 ##### Market reactions and challenges
-- Technological acclaim : A professional user now has a secure and mobile workspace
+- Technological acclaim : A professional user now has a secure and mobile workspace.
-- Strong criticism : Some consider the idea of working while driving to be reckless and foolhardy, despite the guarantees of secure integration
+- Strong criticism : Some consider the idea of working while driving to be reckless and foolhardy, despite the guarantees of secure integration.
-- Mercedes' position : *Compliant with local laws*, *designed to minimize distraction*
+- Mercedes' position : *Compliant with local laws*, *designed to minimize distraction*.

 ---